 You can use the Nighthawk app to remotely access your router and change its settings.
 Before you can use remote access with the Nighthawk app, you must update your router's firmware and download the latest Nighthawk app for your mobile device.

-For more information about how to update your router's firmware, see Check for new firmware and update the router on page 88.
+For more information about how to update your router's firmware, see Check for New Firmware and Update the Router on page 94.

-To download the latest Nighthawk app for your mobile device, visit https://www.netgear.com/home/apps-services/nighthawk-app/.
+To download the latest Nighthawk app for your mobile device, visit Nighthawk-app.com.